cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 blocks (see :ref:`TaskJobSubmission`).

 Scheduler-defined variables appear first to identify the workflow, the task, and log directory locations.
-Then user-defined variables from :cylc:conf:`[runtime][<namespace>][environment]`.
+These are followed by user-defined variables from :cylc:conf:`[runtime][<namespace>][environment]`.
 Order of variable definition is preserved so that new variable assignments can reference previous ones.

 .. note::

    Task environment variables are evaluated at runtime, by task jobs, on the job platform.
 So ``$HOME`` in a task environment, for instance, evaluates at runtime to the home directory on the job platform, not on the scheduler platform.

 In this example the task ``foo`` ends up with ``SHAPE=circle``, ``COLOR=blue``,